Dia Mirza: Producer

 In 2011, she started Born Free Entertainment, a production house with her ex-husband Sahil Sangha.
 She has also produced Love Breakups Zindagi, Bobby Jasoos and a sitcom web series titled Mind the Malhotras (2019), streaming on Amazon Prime Video.
 The series stars Cyrus Sahukar and Mini Mathur in the lead.
 In December 2019 she announced she was forming a new production house "One India Stories" to create original content.
-It also produced Love Breakups Zindagi (2011).

 Community services and activism

 Mirza has been involved with the Cancer Patients Aid Association and Spastics Society of India, and has worked extensively with the government of Andhra Pradesh to spread HIV awareness, prevention of female foeticide, PETA, CRY and most recently the NDTV Greenathon – an effort to find tangible solutions against pollution and the book, "Deke Dheko" by Radio Mirchi (a campaign initiated to collect books for underprivileged children).
 She is on the board of the Coca-Cola Foundation which works towards development in rural India.
 She is associated with campaigns such as Sanctuary Asia's Leave Me Alone and Female Foeticide.

 In 2010 she adopted two cheetah cubs at the Prince of Wales zoological park in Lucknow.
 Mirza, along with Aamir Khan, publicly expressed support for the Narmada Bachao Andolan, a group protesting the building of a dam.
 This aroused the ire of political activists from the Bharatiya Janata Party, who led a protest march against the actress.
 She won the Green Award at IIFA 2012 for spreading awareness about environment-related issues.
 Along with these, Mirza has endorsed The Body Shop for their stand on a ban on animal testing and propagation of recycled packaging and natural products.
-She is the Eco-Ambassador for Panasonic.